 What Are Gaslighting Examples?

 There are many classic gaslighting examples— some more noticeable than others – but nevertheless, it’s extremely frustrating.
 If you are constantly left questioning your own perception of reality, don’t worry, you are not going crazy.
-You are likely being “gaslit.”
+This is an example of what gaslighting means in a relationship—you are likely being “gaslit.”

 According to the National Domestic Violence Hotline, here are the most common gaslighting techniques: